ltex-plus/ltex-plus/pages/advanced-usage.md

 Magic comments are case-insensitive (except for the setting values), and the spaces in the magic comment line can be any amount of whitespace, even no amount at all.

+Magic commands trigger a reinitialization of LTeX+ due to potentially changed parameters.
+This causes the text section to be split at the position of the magic command, resulting in two requests being made to the language server.
+By using multiple trivial magic commands (e.g., `% LTeX:` for LaTeX), you can split a large file into smaller chunks, which are then sent for checking.
+Although this may slightly alter the output, it can be useful for avoiding API limits of the premium API (see [`ltex.languageToolHttpServerUri`](settings.html#ltexlanguagetoolhttpserveruri)).

 `SETTINGS` has to be replaced with a whitespace-separated list of `KEY=VALUE` pairs.
 Neither `KEY` nor `VALUE` are enclosed in quotation marks.
 The following settings are supported:

 - `enabled`: One of `true` or `false`.
 Makes it possible to disable LTeX+ for the rest of the document, or to enable it again.